This place is too small to be called a village.

 Both were lovely and quaint.

-The reason why the river water was brown was apparently because of the peat.
+The reason the river water was brown is apparently because of the peat.

-It was a cold day as in early May, but a couple was playing dipping in the water.
+It was a cold day, as it was early May, but a couple were playing, dipping in and out of the water.

 The local people seem very strong against the cold.